 Over the years, Presentation Secondary School Warrenmount has forged and developed strong links with various community groups and organisations, statutory and voluntary agencies, businesses, third level and higher education colleges.
 These partnerships involve mentoring and access programmes, work experience placements, educational, technological and community based initiatives.

 Bridge 21 is an educational programme based in Trinity College Dublin.
 They offer a new model of learning designed to support an innovative 21st Century learning environment within schools that is team-based, technology mediated, project based and cross- curricular.
-A team of staff and all first and Transition Year students are delighted to be working on this project again this year.

 See www.bridge21.ie for more information.

 The Schools’ Business Partnership is an education inclusion programme that partners schools with business.

 We are currently linked with Diageo Ireland on a wonderful mentoring programme for Transition Year students which facilitates the students with the opportunity to begin marking out a career path in advance of senior cycle.
 This one to one mentoring support is of huge value to the students in further developing their self confidence and building their skills, in identifying their strengths and interests for the worlds of life long learning and work.

 We are also partnered with A and L Goodbody legal firm who provide a fantastic work placement to the Transition Year students over an eight week period.
 This exposes the students to the different facets of life in a legal firm and the lucky students who are selected for this programme are mentored by an A and L employee for the duration of the work placement.

 Challenge To Change